GPT-Laboratory/Publication-Year-Wheel/README.md

-# Research Year Clock
+# GPT-Lab Publication Year Wheel

-This tool visualizes GPT-lab AI research deadlines, demo days, and related milestones in a radial calendar.
+This tool visualizes GPT-Lab AI research deadlines, demo days, and related milestones in a radial calendar.
 It's designed to eventually serve as an internal online dashboard showing when and where an AI agent updates project timelines.

 ## Features